Creative-Baby-Shower-Ideas.com

 The trick is to put them together in a swirl pattern, not just straight out from the center.
 I used giant rubber bands to hold them together until I could tie them with the ribbons.
 I then placed the largest layer on a large deli platter and tucked the gathered lace under it.

-The little angel dolls were found at a discount store after Valentine's day--they actually had bows and arrows as in cupids.
+The little angel dolls were found at a discount store after Valentine's Day--they actually had bows and arrows as in cupids.
 I double-taped their wings to the diapers themselves for support.
 I attached the ribbon to the little heart pillow that I had found and wire-picked it into the top layers.
 The other baby items were laid on the cake after set up for the shower.

 Top of Page